 There are a plethora of reasons to visit Thailand – the scenic beauty, breezy weather and so much more!
 Everything makes you fall in love with Thailand.
-But the one most exciting thing that most travelers come to Thailand for is finger-licking local Thai dishes.
+But the one most exciting thing that most travellers come to Thailand for is finger-licking local Thai dishes.

 Often we see western restaurants overdo Thai dishes with the splashes of Japanese and European flavours.
 Modern Thai cooking with exotic herbs and spices make dishes too complex.
 That is why there is nothing better than dining at authentic Thai restaurants in Bangkok, Chiang Mai or Phuket.
 There are some must-try traditional Thai dishes that will offer you the local essences of each region.